JBethay/DotSec/README.md

   - When raw SQL execution is necessary and an ORM isn't available, always use parameterized queries to prevent injection.
 For Entity Framework Core, this can be achieved using `FromSqlRaw` with parameters or by utilizing `FromSql`, which automatically handles parameterization.

 - **Hashing Passwords and Salting:**
   - Rule #1 of Authentication & Authorization (AuthN & AuthZ) is to never implement your own authentication.
 If you need to store passwords and don’t have access to a robust framework like [Microsoft Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-8.0), ensure you store only the hash of the password along with a random salt value.
-This practice helps protect against dictionary attacks by preventing attackers from easily guessing passwords or common hashes. __Also make sure you have a strong password policy when you allow users to self service accounts.__ Note that while this demo's SQL injection attacks, NoSQL Injection attacks are also extremely common and implemented (and fixed) in a similar manor.
+This practice helps protect against dictionary attacks by preventing attackers from easily guessing passwords or common hashes. __Also make sure you have a strong password policy when you allow users to self service accounts.__ Note that while this demo's a SQL injection attack, NoSQL Injection attacks are also extremely common and implemented (and fixed) in a similar manner.

 <img src="./ScreenShots/injection-secure.png">
 </details>